 An eligible veteran who enters an open-competitive examination shall receive preference points added to the total passing score earned in the examination process as provided for in the Florida Statutes.
 To obtain veteran’s preference, candidates MUST attach a copy of their separation papers and the City of Fort Lauderdale’s veteran’s preference claim form (form J204) to their on-line application.

-Effective July 1, 2012: The City will require newly hired employees to accept payment by direct deposit.
-Payment by direct deposit will be a condition of employment and all new hires will be asked to designate where they would like their payroll checks to be directly deposited.
+NOTE: The City of Fort Lauderdale encourages newly hired employees to accept payment by direct deposit.
+All new hires will be asked to designate a financial institution where they would like their payroll checks to be directly deposited.

 The City of Fort Lauderdale is an equal opportunity employer.